theo-armour/2021/sandbox/us-county-votes/README.md

 Mission

-To display the changes in voting margins by party over a series of elections for every county in the USA
+* To display the changes in voting margins by political parties over a series of elections for every county in the USA
+* Display the relative importance of each county by indicating the size of the margin and the number of voters distinctly for each county
+* Provide the numbers behind each visual on demand in real time
+* Compare visually the margins for a series of elections

 Vision

-Where do we want this to go? and why?
+* Where do we want this to go? and why?
+* Provide a rationale with demographic evidence as to the variety of outcomes
+* Enable access to demographics such as income, education and health for each county
+* Create charts useful to people with great domain expertise in politics and economics and the the social sciences
+* Help them identify and catalog nuances in huge data sets
+* Build charts that may challenge common understandings by making hitherto unseen trends apparent and and measurable

+Features

+* bar charts compressed into overlaid 3D [proportional symbols]( https://wiki.gis.com/wiki/index.php/Proportional_symbol_map ) enabling a instance or location to represent multiple values
+* pop-up windows provide instant access to the actual numbers
+* Zoom, rotate and pan enable detailed exploration of both laregest and tiniest symbols

 ## To Do / Wish List

+* Indicate the swing of each county in relation to previous election
+* Use arrows and direction to indicate magnitude of swing
+* Increase the curvature??
+* Enable toggles to linear anf exponential height of bars
 * Streamline the data wrangler
 	* Make it produce a single file to load
 * Add display of multiple-flip states
-* Animate the years
+* Animate the year updates
 * Add color shading
-* Highlight winner in pop-up
+* Highlight county winning party in pop-up
 * Show state boundaries and shade slightly with winning color
 * Add education, health and wealth characteristics
 * Tidy the code